ckflight/FMCW_RADAR/README.md

 # FMCW_RADAR

 New version of the hardware is available in Radar 2 folder.
 Boards are combined in one design with several necessary improvements.
 First screenshot belongs to Radar 2 and others belong to the previous version of the design.
-I recommend using the lates version since it is more reliable and tested.
+I recommend using the Radar 2 since it is more reliable and tested.

 Example screenshots are below